flora-28/restaurant-list-v2/README.md

 ![create-img](https://raw.githubusercontent.com/flora-28/restaurant-list-v2/master/public/photos/create-img.jpg)

 ## Features
-1. Users can see all the restaurants and their simple information on the homepage:
+1. Users can browse all the restaurants and their simple information on the homepage:
    + Restaurant photo
    + Restaurant name
    + Restaurant category